 Even though I’ve visited Kauai more than 30 times, this was my first opportunity to explore this area near Mount Waialeale.

-It was stunning!
+I’ve never done a tour up there before and it was stunning!
 Every direction I looked provided an incredible view you just can’t get anywhere else on Kauai.

 Part of the tour involves stopping at a scenic viewpoint on the private property and the view was unreal.
 It’s amazing to see parts of Kauai untouched by construction.